Return to Campus Policy

 - They meet the criteria outlined in the applicable period of the University’s phased return to campus plan; and

-- They are specifically instructed to return to campus, on a continuous or intermittent basis, by their school or unit leadership.
+- They are specifically instructed or permitted to return to campus, on a continuous or intermittent basis, by their school or unit leadership.

 - School and unit leadership are expected to monitor their faculty and staff who return to campus and ensure compliance with the Phased Return to Campus Plan.

-- As a condition of returning to campus, all staff, faculty, and students instructed to return to campus must complete the mandatory COVID-19 online training (available through myHR Learn).
+- As a condition of returning to campus, all staff, faculty and students returning to campus must complete the mandatory COVID-19 online training (available through myHR Learn).

 - Staff and faculty may be required to return to remote work at any time and are required to cooperate if directed to do so.
 In any such situations, unit and school leadership will take appropriate measures to ensure on-going participation of such staff and faculty in their core professional and teaching activities, respectively.